Skip to content

 Castle Douglas

-For the kids: Ernespie Farm Centre In addition to the peddle karts, bouncy cushions, the zip wire and the cresta slide, there are seasonal activities including Pumpkin Picking and Spooky Walks so there is plenty on offer to keep children young and old entertained.
+For the kids: Ernespie Farm Centre In addition to the peddle karts, bouncy cushions, the zip wire and the cresta slide, there are seasonal activities during school holidays so be sure to check their site to see what is on offer.
+Whenever you go there is plenty on offer to keep children young and old entertained.

 For the adults: Sulwath Brewery This is one Tap Room you shouldn’t miss and it’s a must on your tour of the food and drink establishments around Castle Douglas – it is dubbed as Food Town, so be sure to sample!